-- DO keep the grill at least 10 feet away from structures, such as the garage or porch, and out from under tree branches and leaves.
-The farther away from structures, the lower the risk of fire.
+- DO keep the grill at least 10 feet away from structures, such as the garage or porch.
+Avoid grilling under overhanging tree branches and leaves.
+The further away from structures, the lower the risk of fire.

-- DO maintain the grill by cleaning the grease or fat buildup after every usage.
-Doing so not only decreases the risk of fire but also helps the food cook better.
+- DO maintain the grill by cleaning the grease or fat buildup after every use with a grill brush.
+Doing so not only decreases the risk of fire, but also helps the food cook better.

-- DO keep water and a fire extinguisher handy.
-Since grilling involves fire, there is always a risk for minor flare-ups, so you should have something to extinguish the fire with.
+- DO keep water in a spray bottle and a fire extinguisher nearby.
+Since grilling involves fire, there is always a risk for minor flare-ups, so you should have something to extinguish the fire with, in case of emergency.

 - DO place the coals from the grill in a metal can after you’ve finished grilling; allow the coals to cool off first.

-- DO be sure to check the regulations on fires If you are camping.
-Many areas may be closed to all fires (including charcoal grills) due to arid conditions.
+- DO check fire regulations If you are camping.
+Many areas may be closed to all fires (including charcoal grills) due to dry conditions.

 - DON’T allow small children and pets to come close to the grilling area.